Q: What age does my child need to be to take lessons?

 Q: Can I sit in on my child’s music lesson?

-Yes, we have an open door policy.
+A: Yes, we have an open door policy.
 It is your choice when to sit in.
 You can also see into your child’s lesson easily through the glass doors.
 However, please keep in mind that while some students work better with a parent in the room, others may find it distracting.
 The teacher will give you some advice on this after they get to know your child.

 Q: Can we take lessons every other week instead of every week?